Postselected quantum hypothesis testing: Asymmetric case

 In the setting of composite hypothesis testing, we wish to distinguish between a given state $\rho$ and a whole set of quantum states, denoted $\FF$.
 Let us first consider the case of conventional (non-postselected) hypothesis testing.
 Here, for a given measurement $M$, the performance is quantified with the worst-case type II error, i.e.

 and the optimised error is defined as $\beta_{\ve,\FF}(\rho) \coloneqq \inf \lset \beta_\FF(M) \bar \alpha(M) \leq \ve \rset$.
-Brand\~ao and Plenio~\cite{brandao_2010-1} conjectured a remarkable extension of the quantum Stein's lemma to composite hypothesis testing: namely, that for every family of sets $(\FF_n)_n$ satisfying a small number of regularity properties (including convexity and closedness under tensor product, partial trace, and permutations of systems), the following equality holds
+Brand\~ao and Plenio~\cite{brandao_2010-1} conjectured a remarkable extension of the quantum Stein's lemma to composite hypothesis testing: namely, that for every family of sets $(\FF_n)_n$ satisfying a small number of regularity properties (including convexity and closedness under tensor product, partial trace, and permutations of systems), it holds that

 where $D_{\FF}^\infty$ is the regularised relative entropy, $D_{\FF}^\infty(\rho) \coloneqq \lim_{n\to\infty} \frac1n \min_{\sigma_n \in \FF_n} D(\rho^{\otimes n}\|\sigma_n)$.
 Although a proof of this result was claimed in~\cite{brandao_2010-1}, issues with the derivation were recently uncovered~\cite{berta_2022}, and~\eqref{eq:gen_steins} is therefore not known to hold in general.